'Proximity' with Amit Shah puts question mark on Amarinder Singh's secular credentials: Harish Rawat | Politics

 ''At a time when the country faces the challenge of saving democracy, Amarinder Singh should have stood with (Congress chief) Sonia Gandhi and strengthened her fight to save democratic values instead of playing into the hands of people who are using his so-called humiliation for political reasons,'' Rawat said.

-The Punjab Congress in-charge also said there is positive progress in the negotiations between Punjab Chief Minister Charanjit Singh Channi and Navjot Singh Sidhu.
+The Punjab Congress in-charge also said there is positive progress in the negotiations between Punjab Chief Minister Charanjit Singh Channi and Navjot Singh Sidhu, who has resigned as the party’s state unit chief.

-Channi is from the Dalit community and every political party should support him, Rawat said.
+Channi is from the Dalit community and every political party should support him, Rawat said, adding that the chief minister is taking several pro-people decisions.

-''But I warn the BJP government at the Centre not to try to topple a majority government in Punjab,'' he said and advised Singh not to walk into the BJP's trap.
+''But I warn the BJP government at the Centre not to try to topple a majority government in Punjab,'' he said.

+Indicating that some Congress MLAs are unhappy with Singh on certain issues and referring to the choosing of a new legislature party leader, Rawat said, ''What has been done (having a new leader in Channi) is in a way to protect his (Singh) honour and to improve prospects of the Congress in Punjab.''
+He also said that the Punjab government on Wednesday waived power bills of those having electricity connection of up to two kW.
+In a day or two the Channi government will announce that power will be made free up to 300 units for citizens, he said.

+Rawat’s remark comes after the Aam Aadmi Party promised 300 units of free electricity per month for each household in Punjab if it wins the 2022 assembly polls in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)